- Maximum tutorial size: 10 students

 The course considers these underlying themes alongside a rigorous introduction to the features of literary language.
 We aim to provide participants with a strong knowledge of the principle trends of writing in English, and develop their receptivity to technique and style, to enable them to approach texts critically.
 This course will introduce students to key concepts of literary study and scholarship by examining selected texts through the lens of particular critical approaches.
 The topics covered by this course will provide a solid foundation for future study of literature at university and give students the tools and knowledge to approach challenging texts with confidence.

 In addition to the above, students will also tour the colleges of famous alumni from Cambridge (including Milton and Marlowe) and the various sites and scenes that have provide the inspiration for some of literature’s finest characters.
-The course is studied alongside participants from the Creative Writing programme, allowing students to also appreciate and analyse literary devices used to create compelling pieces of writing.

 In this course we will explore close reading as a method of literary analysis.
 Students will develop the confidence to make detailed readings of literary texts and structure essays based on this analysis.
 We will use this as a departure point to discuss the merits and limitations of this approach, and consider its basis in the New Criticism movement at the beginning of the twentieth century, in which critics such as I.A.
 Richards coined ‘practical criticism’.
 This is, namely, the practice of reading literature without contextual knowledge of the author or period which couldn’t be discovered simply from the words on the page.